pyvista/pyvista/doc/source/api/plotting/index.rst

 Picking API
 -----------
-The :class:`pyvista.Plotter` class inherits all of the picking methods described by the ``pyvista.plotting.picking.PickingHelper`` class.
+The :class:`pyvista.Plotter` class inherits all of the picking methods described by the :class:`pyvista.plotting.picking.PickingHelper` class.

 .. autosummary::